Sword Art Online Progressive: Scherzo of Deep Night: Release

 The film was initially set to have an advance screening on August 24, 2022, before a full theatrical release on September 10.
 However, the release was delayed to October 22 due to the COVID-19 pandemic in Japan.
 Aniplex of America licensed the film for release in North America on February 3, 2023.

 Its prequel Sword Art Online Progressive: Aria of a Starless Night and the film itself premiered on television for the first time on Fuji Television on January 20 and 21, 2024 respectively.
 (Note: Aria of a Starless Night is listed to premiere at 24:55 on January 19, 2024, which is January 20 at 0:55 a.m.
 Scherzo of Deep Night is listed to premiere at 26:15 on January 20, 2024, which is January 21 at 2:15 a.m.)

 Reception

+Critical response

-Richard Eisenbeis of the Anime News Network gave the film a 'C+' rating, praising the world-building, production, and soundtrack, but criticizing its over-reliance to the same tropes presented in its predecessor, making the film "both more predictable and less emotionally powerful."
+Richard Eisenbeis of Anime News Network gave the film a "C+" rating, praising the world-building, production, and soundtrack, but criticizing its over-reliance to the same tropes presented in its predecessor, making the film "both more predictable and less emotionally powerful."
 Writing for The Guardian, Phil Hoad gave the film two out of five stars, praising its action sequences and animation, but criticizing its plot, noting "there is precious little ambition here beyond what feels like a clunky and redundant transposition of the videogaming experience."
 Meanwhile, Nick Valdez of Comic Book Resources gave it a positive review, praising its production and characters, but noted that the film is for longtime viewers and fans of the Sword Art Online franchise.

+Brittany Vincent of IGN gave the film an unfavorable review, writing that while it is an "enjoyable enough return to the world of Aincrad" for longtime fans, it ultimately feels like a step backward due to its "rote story" and a strange, disappointing character devolution that transforms Asuna into a shadow of her former self.
+Cezary Jan Strusiewicz of Polygon also gave it a negative review, describing it as an "inconsequential pit stop" that is "just too safe and familiar", criticizing its predictable plot and a frustrating character downgrade that relegates Asuna back to cliché girl status, despite praising the phenomenal breakneck pace of the final boss battle.
+Matthew Magnus Lundeen, for Game Rant, said that while the film offers well-animated fight scenes, great music, and a tense boss battle, it ultimately serves as a "disappointing" and structurally "confused" anniversary celebration that leaves the viewer entertained but underwhelmed due to its "sluggish" early pacing, narrative inconsistency, and bizarre dialogue choices.